 In July, the group worked with Folk Musician Sarah Matthews to create melodies and lyrics for a chorus, the group then went onto work with Hip-Hop Artist Jam Jam to develop lyrics for 3 verses, and recorded a demo with Music Producer Joe Sheridan.
 The group then went into Electric Fields, a professional recording and production studio managed by Piggyback Studios, and recorded their new composition, working with music producers Chris White and Dan Gallagher.

-In August, inspired by their new track, the group worked with filmmaker Chris Bevan of YSP Media to plan and make their own short film which will premiere as part of the ‘Our Place’ livestream event on Thursday 9th September.
+In August, inspired by their new track, the group worked with filmmaker Chris Bevan of YSP Media to plan and make their own short film which premiered as part of the ‘Our Place’ livestream event on Thursday 9th September 2021.

-Our Place, is a partnership project led by Junction Arts, which will commission 7 artist residencies in 7 communities across the region to co-create new work that is representative of place.
-Each new work will be filmed by filmmaker Chris Bevan in a showcase feature of between 3-10 mins duration per community/residency and edited together for a final web broadcast of between 45-60 minutes long.
-The broadcast will be curated to showcase a diversity of artforms, content and communities that make up our diverse East Midlands.
+Our Place, is a partnership project led by Junction Arts, which commissioned 7 artist residencies in 7 communities across the region to co-create new work that is representative of place.
+Each new work was filmed by filmmaker Chris Bevan in a showcase feature of between 3-10 mins duration per community/residency and edited together for the final livestream event.

 "I feel so much more confident in what I can do and when I am performing in front of others.
 I feel more self-assured when sharing my ideas with others."
 Lexi, project participant